jirizoudun/PromiseKit/Documentation/GettingStarted.md

 chain we return a promise.
 By doing this we can call `then`.
 Each `then` waits on its promise, so the chains resolve procedurally, one at a time.

-A Promise represents the future value of an asynchronous task.
+A `Promise` represents the future value of an asynchronous task.
 It has a type that represents the type of object it wraps.
 In the above example `login` is a function that returns a `Promise` that *will* represent an instance of `Creds`.

+> Note, `done` is new to PromiseKit 5, previously we had a `then` variant that did not require a promise to be returned.
+The problem is, this often confused Swift leading to confusing and hard to debug error diagnostics, but also it made using PromiseKit more painful; introducing `done` makes it possible to type out promise chains that compile without additional qualification to help the compiler.

 ---